nickbrandt/GitLab/doc/administration/gitaly/praefect.md

 1. Disable the default Gitaly service running on the GitLab host.
 It won't be needed as GitLab will connect to the configured cluster.

+   CAUTION: **Caution:**
-   CAUTION: **CAUTION** If you have existing data stored on the default Gitaly storage, you should [migrate the data your Praefect storage first](#migrating-existing-repositories-to-praefect).
+   If you have existing data stored on the default Gitaly storage, you should [migrate the data your Praefect storage first](#migrating-existing-repositories-to-praefect).

    ```ruby